RaphielGang/raphielgang.github.io/paperplane/compose.md

     git clone https://github.com/RaphielGang/Paperplane-Dockerstation.git

-!> Don't change the cloned folder name `Paperplane-Dockerstation` unless you know what are you doing
+!> Don't change the cloned folder name `Paperplane-Dockerstation` unless you know what you are doing.

 Get your api-id (called `API_KEY` in this bot) and `API_HASH` from my.telegram.org.